Centzilius/scripts/imageproxy/README.md

 ## Requirements

 You need a fontfile (.ttf).
-I've used OpenSans which is available [here](http://www.google.com/fonts#UsePlace:use/Collection:Open+Sans)
+I've used OpenSans which is available [here](http://www.google.com/fonts#UsePlace:use/Collection:Open+Sans) and PHP.